Cumulus Media: Nash, Westwood One News launch, bankruptcy and station sales

 In June 2016, Cumulus Media announced the resignation of its executive vice president, treasurer and chief financial officer, Joseph P. Hannan, to "pursue other interests" after six years with the company, to be replaced by John F. Abbot.
 It had previously been reported in April 2016 that Cumulus was "going to great lengths to keep two of its executives on board" and that Hannan had been offered "a big bonus to stay" as incentive to remain with the company.
-In October 2016, it was announced Hannan had taken the role of chief financial officer at programmatic advertising company, Social Reality, Inc. [NASDAQ: SRAX].
+In October 2016, it was announced Hannan had taken the role of chief financial officer at programmatic advertising company, Social Reality, Inc..
 Per SEC filings, Hannan would also "assist the company for several months to ensure a smooth transition".
 Noble Financial Analyst Michael Kupinski was reported to say that the resignation of CFO JP Hannan for John Abbot was "not a good sign" for the company and as a result of the change, a restructuring was likely.

-Chapter 11 bankruptcy

 On November 29, 2017, Cumulus filed for Chapter 11 bankruptcy as part of a restructuring of the company.
 Cumulus exited bankruptcy on June 4, 2018.
+In February 2019, Cumulus announced the sale of six stations (including, most prominently, WPLJ in New York City) to the Educational Media Foundation for $103.5 million, and that it would trade WNSH in New York, and WMAS-FM and WHLL in Springfield to Entercom in exchange for WZPL, WNTR, and WXNT in Indianapolis.
+In June 2019, Cumulus also announced that it would sell WABC to business magnate John Catsimatidis for $12.5 million.

+2020s